Northeastern-Electric-Racing/Embedded-Base/cangen/README.md

 ## Adding Messages

 Messages should follow these rules:
-1. Messages must be MSB leftmost bit
+1. Most significant bit should be the leftmost bit in each byte of data
-2. Messages <=8 bits endianness should be specified
+2. Messages <=8 bits endianness should not be specified and will not do anything
 3. Wherever possible, bit-wise decoding and byte-wise decoding should happen in seperate bytes to avoid confusion.
 Ex.
 If there are 5 messages of size one (booleans), add a 3 bit filler before adding a 16 bit number
 4. Message totals should be byte aligned, meaning total bit size of a message should be a power of 8
+5. **Signed messages must be 8,16,32, or 64 bits!**

 Message guide:
 1. Use previous examples for most things